 Coated Nickel-Plated Option: D’Addario XS Nickel Electric Guitar Strings

-D’Addario XS Nickel Electric Guitar Strings belongs here because the approved source set explicitly supports it as a coated mainstream electric family.
-That lets the page surface a coated option without inventing a durability promise.
+D’Addario XS Nickel Electric Guitar Strings belongs here because it is a coated mainstream electric family.
+That lets the page include a coated option without turning coating into a universal durability promise.

 Why it belongs in this comparison: